nimisha-yadav/Alexa-Init/README.md

 # Alexa-Init
-- This is an Alexa extension files.
+- This is an Alexa extension file.